xanderex-sid/Rakumon/README.md

 If you want to access our vector database of products and our Pinecone retrieval method, or if you need help creating your own RAG, please contact these members of the project.

-- Snehanshu Mukherjee:
+1. Snehanshu Mukherjee
-  21je0928@iitism.ac.in (To gain access to our data, get help, or fully understand how to create your own RAG pipeline.)
+- 21je0928@iitism.ac.in (To gain access to our data, get help, or fully understand how to create your own RAG pipeline.)

-- Siddharth Mishra:
+2. Siddharth Mishra
-  21je0918@iitism.ac.in (If you need help creating and integrating your own RAG pipeline with the chat agent in the project.)
+- 21je0918@iitism.ac.in (If you need help creating and integrating your own RAG pipeline with the chat agent in the project.)

 ### STEPS